Learn About GDPR and Website Compliance

 How can I make our organization GDPR compliant?

-The General Data Protection Regulation (GDPR) is based on the risk-based approach.
+The General Data Protection Regulation (GDPR) cookie law is based on the risk-based approach.
 Companies/organizations processing personal data are encouraged to implement protective measures corresponding to the level of risk of their data processing activities.
-Therefore, the obligations on a company processing a lot of data are more onerous than on a company processing a small amount of data.
+Therefore, the obligations on a company processing a lot of data to make its website GDPR compliant are more onerous than on a company processing a small amount of data.

 Is our website affected by GDPR?

-If your organization/business interacts or does business with EU citizens, for instance, you sell products/services or monitor individual behavior online, then you are applicable to GDPR.
+If your organization/business interacts or does business with EU citizens, such as selling products/services or monitor individual behavior online, then you are applicable to GDPR.

-If you use third-party tools from e.g. Google or Facebook, which collect personal data, then you need to collect valid consent before a cookie or tracking technology is placed on the visitors’ computer.
+If you use third-party tools such as Google Analytics from Google, for example, which collect personal data, then you need to collect valid GDPR cookie consent before placing cookies or any other form of tracking technology on the visitors’ computer.
+One of the ways you can accomplish this is through using cookie consent tools/cookie consent plugin.

-If you have contact forms or newsletters collecting data from EU citizens then you are also applicable to GDPR and need to ensure you do lawful processing of their personal data.
+If you have contact forms or newsletters collecting data from EU citizens then you need to be compliant with GDPR and need to ensure you do lawful processing of their personal data.

 Are you aware of what trackers you have on your website?

 Many websites use tracking technologies, including cookies, pixels and tags, to advertise, collect statistics and perform marketing campaigns.
-Under the GDPR, you are responsible for providing notice and obtaining consent for each one of these technologies.
+To ensure your website is GDPR compliant, you are required to provide a cookie notice/GDPR cookie consent banner and obtain user consent for each one of these technologies.
 Make sure to do a web audit of your website and see what trackers you have enabled and running.

-If you are unsure what trackers you have on your website, then use the tool for free.
+If you are unsure what trackers you have on your website, then use our GDPR cookie consent plugin tool.
 It is free and will provide you a result within 5 minutes or less.
+Our tool identifies the cookies and tracking on your website, and our cookie script blocks them into groups determined by their function

 Are you gathering consent the right way?

-There are specific requirements for how to obtain valid consent.
-The consent must be informed, unambiguous, explicit, freely given, specific and have the right to withdraw and written in plain language that it’s clearly visible.
-For consent to be informed, the individual must receive at least the following information:
+There are specific requirements for how to obtain valid consent when it comes to GDPR and cookies.
+Primarily, GDPR cookie consent must be informed, unambiguous, explicit, freely given, specific and have the right to withdraw written in plain language that is clearly visible in your cookie banner.
+For consent to be informed, both the GDPR and ePrivacy Directive, state that an individual must receive at least the following information from your cookie consent notice:

 - the identity of the organization processing data;